 We Refuse To Play A Rigged Game

 We don’t believe in choosing an agency based on such selection processes.
 So much so that we flatly refuse to participate in RFPs.
-We’ve never submitted an RFP in the 14+ years we’ve been in business.
+We’ve never submitted an RFP since our agency was founded back in 2008.

 Usually, that’s because most RFPs haven’t been prepared with adequate foresight, making it a waste of time.
 But there are other reasons.